akleemans/bejeweled-bot/README.md

 ![](https://raw.github.com/captainfox/bejeweled-bot/master/example.png)

-Still, it should get 400'000 - 600'000 points on average, more if you'll use Phoenix or another power-up.
+Still, it should get somewhat around 300'000 - 600'000 points on average, more if you use Phoenix or another power-up.

 ## 4. Demo